spritz/spritz/README.md

 ## TODO

+The factory DSL (i.e. `var a = Streak.of( 1, 2, 3, 4 ).filter( v -> v > 2 ).first()`) contains no execution data
+and thus could subscribe to the same sequence multiple times to get multiple executions.
+"Subjects" are used to create a single execution that are streaks could subscribe to.

+`StreamingProperties` or `StreamingValues` may be a different way to think of an event stream.

 ### Schedulers

 Each executor has N circular queues to perform tasks with N being the number of priority levels.
 There is different